 With the recent death of Muhammed Ali there have been a tremendous number of articles written in the media along with televised comments from a wide range of people regarding their remembrances of this boxing champion.
 His reign in the boxing world occurred during an era when professional boxing was at its’ peak in popularity and before the rise of televised mixed martial arts fighting.

 Fast forward to 1974 when Muhammed had lost his heavyweight crown because of his refusal to serve in the military.
 Now at the top of the heavyweight boxing world was the dominant fighter George Foreman.
 He was huge, menacing and mean with knockout power in both hands.
 Muhammed Ali appeared to be past his prime, but was proclaiming wherever anyone would listen he “was the greatest boxer who ever lived.”
-I was always hoping some fighter would knock out “The Louisville Lip” as he was often called.
+I always hoped some fighter would knock out “The Louisville Lip” as he was often called.

-The fight began on time and I don’t believe it was any louder ringside than it was in that Montgomery auditorium.
-Our crowd which numbered about 350 seemed to be split about half for Ali and half for Foreman.
-As all boxing enthusiasts know, Ali knocked out George Foreman in the 8th round because he used a defensive technique he called the rope-a-dope.
+The fight began on time, and I don’t believe it was any louder at ringside in Zaire than it was in the Montgomery auditorium.
+Our crowd which numbered about three hundred and fifty seemed to be split about half for Ali and half for Foreman.
+As all boxing enthusiasts know Ali knocked out George Foreman in the eighth round because he used a defensive technique he called the “rope-a-dope.”
 It was designed to cause Foreman to wear himself down with multiple punches at Ali’s forearms and hands.

 PS: What really saddens me about Muhammed Ali is his final destination.
 The Bible clearly teaches those who are not for the Lord Jesus are against Him, because the god of this world has blinded their eyes.
 All who have not received Him as Savior and Lord in this life will be condemned into eternal punishment forever.
-All the accolades of men will not change the result of one’s choice regarding Him.
+All the accolades of men will not change the result of one’s earthly choice regarding Him.